akka/akka/akka-docs/src/main/paradox/guide/tutorial_5.md

 * Start building your own applications with Akka, make sure you [get involved in our amazing community](http://akka.io/get-involved) for help if you get stuck.
 * If you’d like some additional background, read the rest of the reference documentation and check out some of the @ref:[books and videos](../additional/books.md) on Akka.

+To get from this guide to a complete application you would likely need to provide either an UI or an API.
+For this we recommend that you look at the following technologies and see what fits you:

+ * [Akka HTTP](https://doc.akka.io/docs/akka-http/current/introduction.html) is a HTTP server and client library, making it possible to publish and consume HTTP endpoints
+ * [Play Framework](https://www.playframework.com) is a full fledged web framework that is built on top of Akka HTTP, it integrates well with Akka and can be used to create a complete modern web UI
+ * [Lagom](https://www.lagomframework.com) is an opinionated microservice framework built on top of Akka, encoding many best practices around Akka and Play